 Opponents to the draft legislation argued that the presence of an additional professional was no guarantee, citing two recent cases in California of infant deaths during surgery performed with an anesthesiologist present.
 They also worried that the tighter restrictions would increase the cost of care, making it less accessible to families.

 Do the rules need to change for oral surgery performed in young children?
-Feel free to share your thoughts or experiences in the comment section below.
+This'll be something we should keep in mind regarding safety for children undergoing oral surgery.